-6.4 Petroleum and Natural Gas Liquids
+6.5 Petroleum and Natural Gas Liquids

-Crude oil, through a refining process, is turned into petroleum products.
+Crude oil is turned into petroleum products through a refining process.
 Crude oil is called "sweet" or "sour" depending on the amount of sulfur it contains.
 High-sulfur crude is called sour.
 It is also called "light" and "heavy" crude depending on the molecular weight.
-As the name implies, light crude flows easily while heavy crude has a heavier, tar- like consistency.
+As the name implies, light crude flows easily while heavy crude has a heavier, tar-like consistency.

-Pipeline, barge, and tanker (Kentucky barge and pipeline) to refineries where it is distilled into various petroleum products ship crude oil.
+Crude oil is transported by pipeline, barge, and tanker to refineries where it is distilled into various petroleum.
 The unit measurement for crude oil is in barrels (bbls).
 A barrel of crude equals 42 U.S. gallons.
-In a non-intuitive occurrence, a barrel of crude once refined produces 44 gallons of finished petroleum products.
-While the finished product produced differs depending on the type of crude used, on average gasoline, diesel and jet fuel are the largest finished components by volume.
+In a non-intuitive occurrence, a refined barrel of crude produces 44 U.S. gallons of finished petroleum products.
+While the finished product produced differs depending on the type of crude used, on average, gasoline, diesel, and jet fuel are the largest finished components by volume.